SYD - NYC

 The average price of all round-trip flights from Sydney to New York clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to New York on a Wednesday and more expensive on a Thursday.
-On your return trip to Sydney, you should consider flying back on a Tuesday, and avoid Fridays for better deals.
+Your flight ticket price will generally be cheaper if you fly to New York on a Wednesday and more expensive on a Saturday.
+On your return trip to Sydney, you should consider flying back on a Wednesday, and avoid Sundays for better deals.

 What is the cheapest month to fly from Sydney to New York?